Yvonne Stella Blain

 In lieu of flowers, memorial contributions may be made to Canaan Senior Center Community Dinner and Food Pantry Program, Church St., Canaan, NH 03741.

-from the April 19, 1999 issue of The Country Chronicle
+From the May 10, 1999 issue of The Country Chronicle